Dave Grohl: Nirvana (1990–1994)

 While playing in Scream, Grohl became a fan of the Melvins and eventually befriended them.
-During a 1990 tour stop on the West Coast, Melvins guitarist Buzz Osborne took his friends Kurt Cobain and Krist Novoselic, of the band Nirvana, to see Scream.
-Following the breakup of Scream, Grohl called Osborne for advice.
-Osborne informed him that Nirvana was looking for a drummer and gave Grohl the phone numbers of Cobain and Novoselic, who invited Grohl to Seattle to audition.
-Grohl passed the audition and soon joined the band.
-Novoselic later said, "We knew in two minutes that he was the right drummer."
-Grohl told Q: "I remember being in the same room with them and thinking, 'What?
-Thats Nirvana?
+During a 1990 tour stop on the West Coast, the Melvins guitarist Buzz Osborne took his friends Kurt Cobain and Krist Novoselic, members of Nirvana, to see a Scream performance.
+In October 2010, Grohl told Q, "I remember being in the same room with them and thinking, 'What?
+That's Nirvana?
 Are you kidding?'
 Because on their record cover they looked like psycho lumberjacks...
 I was like, 'What, that little dude and that big motherfucker?
-You're kidding me'."
+You're kidding me.'"
+Following the breakup of Scream, Grohl called Osborne for advice.
+Osborne informed him that Nirvana was seeking a drummer, and gave Grohl the phone numbers of Cobain and Novoselic, who invited Grohl to Seattle to audition.
+Grohl soon joined.

-When Grohl joined Nirvana, the band had already recorded several demos for the follow-up to their debut album Bleach, having spent time recording with producer Butch Vig in Wisconsin.
-Initially, the plan was to release the album on Sub Pop, but the band received a great deal of interest based on the demos.
-Grohl spent the initial months with Nirvana traveling to various labels as the band shopped for a deal, eventually signing with DGC Records.
-In the spring of 1991, the band entered Sound City Studios in Los Angeles to record Nevermind (as seen in Grohl's 2013 documentary Sound City).Nevermind (1991) exceeded all expectations and became a worldwide commercial success.
-At the same time, Grohl was compiling and recording his own material, which he released on a cassette called Pocketwatch in 1992 on indie label Simple Machines.
-Rather than using his own name, Grohl released the cassette under the pseudonym "Late!"
+Nirvana had already recorded several demos for the followup to their 1989 debut album, Bleach, and had spent time recording with the producer Butch Vig in Wisconsin.
+Initially, the plan was to release the album on Sub Pop, but Nirvana received a great deal of interest based on the demos.
+Grohl spent the initial months with Nirvana traveling to various labels to discuss record deals, and signed with DGC Records.

+In early 1991, the band entered Sound City Studios in Los Angeles to record Nevermind, which is depicted in Grohl's 2013 documentary Sound City.
+Nevermind (1991) exceeded all expectations and became a worldwide commercial success.
+At the same time, Grohl was compiling and recording his own material, which he released on a cassette, Pocketwatch in 1992, on the indie label Simple Machines.
+Grohl released the cassette under the pseudonym "Late!"